zehadialam/Praise-My-Professors/README.md

 # Praise My Professors
-Website that only displays positive RateMyProfessors reviews for a professor
+Website that only displays positive RateMyProfessors reviews for a professor.

 ![alt text](static/Screenshot.png)